sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 ## 3.27 -> 3.28

-TODO
+- The memory requirements for `redis-cache` and `redis-store` have been increased by 1GB.
+See https://github.com/sourcegraph/deploy-sourcegraph-docker/pull/373 for more context.

 *How smooth was this upgrade process for you?
 You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.27).*

-## Unreleased

-- The memory requirements for `redis-cache` and `redis-store` have been increased by 1GB.
-See https://github.com/sourcegraph/deploy-sourcegraph-docker/pull/373 for more context.
 ## 3.26 -> 3.27

 > Warning: ⚠️ Sourcegraph 3.27 now requires **Postgres 12+**.